Loyola University Chicago Transforms Donor Database With Smartsheet

 A Shift in Culture

-“Now that all of our current work and past data requests are visible in Smartsheet, whenever someone has a question about when we’ll get back to them, they check Smartsheet first,” explained Hughes.
-“As a result, we field fewer questions and have more time to actually work on getting requests completed.”
+Having current work and past data requests visible in Smartsheet means less interruptions for Hughes and her team.
+“We field fewer questions and have more time to actually work on getting requests completed” she says.

 Given this success, Hughes and leaders from other departments at Loyola are exploring new ways to use Smartsheet throughout the university.